aufflick/aufflick-cocoa-additions/README.markdown

 At the moment all files are standalone classes, but they are included in the respective projects so they can be bundled with tests, demos etc.

+All code is BSD licensed and you must retain the license and copyright comments at the top of each file if you check them into your own source control.
+No acknowledgement in your shipped binary is required, but it would be appreciated.

     * I must have found them helpful, otherwise I wouldn't have bothered.
 YMMV.

 iOS Cocoa Additions